Mediator (coactivator): Mouse cells and tissues

-Conditional mutations can be produced in mice which affect only specific cells or tissues at specific times, so that the mouse can develop to adulthood and the adult phenotype can be studied.
+In mice, conditional mutations can be produced to affect only specific cells or tissues at specific times, so that the mouse can develop to adulthood to have its adult phenotype studied.
 In one case, MED1 was found to participate in controlling the timing of events of meiosis in male mice.
-Conditional mutants in keratinocytes show differences in skin wound healing.
-A conditional mutant in mice was found to change dental epithelium into epidermal epithelium, which caused hair to grow associated with the incisors.
+Conditional mutants in keratinocytes differ in skin wound healing.
+A conditional mutation in mice changed dental epithelium into epidermal epithelium, which caused hair to grow beside the incisors.

 Subunit composition

-The Mediator complex is composed at least 31 subunits in all eukaryotes studied: MED1, MED4, MED6, MED7, MED8, MED9, MED10, MED11, MED12, MED13, MED13L, MED14, MED15, MED16, MED17, MED18, MED19, MED20, MED21, MED22, MED23, MED24, MED25, MED26, MED27, MED28, MED29, MED30, MED31, CCNC, and CDK8.
-There are three fungal-specific components, referred to as Med2, Med3 and Med5.
+The Mediator complex is composed of at least 31 subunits in all eukaryotes studied: MED1, MED4, MED6, MED7, MED8, MED9, MED10, MED11, MED12, MED13, MED13L, MED14, MED15, MED16, MED17, MED18, MED19, MED20, MED21, MED22, MED23, MED24, MED25, MED26, MED27, MED28, MED29, MED30, MED31, CCNC, and CDK8.
+There are three fungal-specific components, referred to as MED2, MED3 and MED5.

 The subunits form at least three structurally distinct submodules.
 The head and the middle modules interact directly with RNA polymerase II, whereas the elongated tail module interacts with gene-specific regulatory proteins.
 Mediator containing the CDK8 module is less active than Mediator lacking this module in supporting transcriptional activation.